Eight Steps for a Healthy Happy Holiday

 Many women find travel easier during the second trimester - between four and six months - when energy levels return after the initial nausea and tiredness of the first trimester but before the uncomfortable, heavy, puffy-ankles of the third stage arrives!

 Last but most certainly not least, pregnant women should make sure they pack a copy of their antenatal records and details of next of kin, taking these along on any day excursions.
-For more on travel during pregnancy from NHS Choices, click here.
+For more on travel during pregnancy visit NHS Choices.

 Step 4: Travel insurance